Are you interested in enrolling in a course to improve your capabilities as a product manager?

 Udemy is known for providing courses on a plethora of topics.
-However, their Product Management course is a dedicated product design and management course that’s developed with the help of industry leaders.
+However, their Product Management course is a dedicated product design and management course developed with industry leaders’ help.

 If you’re unsure about making a career in product management, you can try out this course to better gauge whether it’s right for you.

-7. Becoming a Product Manager by Lynda (now LinkedIn Learning)
+7. Becoming a Product Manager by LinkedIn Learning